crush-157/fn-ruby-sdk-invoke/README.md

 oci setup config
 ```

 The default profile in the `config` file is `DEFAULT`.
-If you have a different profile you want to use in the file, you will need to set the environment variable `OCI_CONFIG_PROFILE`.
+If you have a different profile you want to use, you will need to set the environment variable `OCI_CONFIG_PROFILE` to the profile name.

 ### Target Function